Pradyumna-yes/Dublin-Fire-Incident-Time-Series-Forecasting/README.md

 - Data processing scripts
 - Analytical notebooks
-- Visualization tools
-- Model files
-- Documentation for replication and extension

-## Contributing to the Project
+- Visualization tools## Contributing to the Project

 We welcome contributions that can enhance the project's analyses or introduce new perspectives: